Our PTA works to support the students, families, teachers, and staff of Randolph Heights Elementary School in St. Paul, MN

 Our annual Direct Teacher grants of $250 for each educator and a library endowment fun provide consistent, predictable funding to teachers and classrooms in support of the current curriculum or new opportunities.

 Artists in Residence

 During the school year, we are introducing have an Artists in Residence program.
 Each class will receive visits from a professional music teacher to enrich our Core Knowledge curriculum with complementing, hands-on, personal experiences.
 Northern Clay will also be visiting our school and working with each student to create a one of a kind clay piece.

 The PTA may fund one-time or special purchases that support learning, such as new sound equipment, musical instruments, and classroom equipment like projectors and iPad accessories.

 The Teacher Appreciation program provides meals or snacks for school conference days and many activities during Teacher Appreciation Week in the spring.

 Field Trip Support

-The PTA provides funding for field trip buses, as well as scholarship funds for the annual 5th grade trip to Eagle Bluff Environmental Learning Center.
+The PTA pays for one field trip and one bus for each grade so the students can enjoy a unique learning experience.
+The PTA also provides funding for field trip buses, as well as scholarship funds for the annual 5th grade trip to Eagle Bluff Environmental Learning Center.